Healthy Homes Assessment Vogeltown

 What We Do

-As building inspectors, we are experts in all aspects that come with professional house examinations.
-We are there to ensure you make the best decision when buying your next home.
+As building inspectors, we are experts in all components that come with expert home inspections.
+We’re there to make sure you make the right decision when purchasing your next property.

-We value your money, and undertake comprehensive examinations to make sure you don’t get any unexpected or expensive expenses, which means you are able to relax and focus on the enjoyable aspects of owning or purchasing the home.
+We take your investment seriously, and undertake comprehensive examinations to ensure that you don’t get any unexpected or expensive surprises meaning you can relax and focus on the fun aspects of purchasing or owning an home.

-We are specialised in a range of services to ensure you are completely aware of the state of any property you may be looking to purchase or sell along with other solutions.
+We are specialised in a range of solutions to ensure you are completely updated on the condition of any property you could be thinking of buying or selling along with other solutions.

-We have a systematic approach to your inspection of your home and the latest in technology for software including digital photos imbedded into the report, you are able to actually see any issues that may be discovered.
-Thanks to our detailed reporting it is no wonder that we have so many customers who recommend our service to family members and friends.
+With our systematic approach to your inspection of your home and the latest in technology for software which includes digital photos in the report, you can actually see any issues found.
+With our comprehensive report, it’s not surprising that we get so many clients recommending our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports